How Can You Communicate Better to Build New Relationships?

 Validation

 People like to hear that their feelings are valid.
-Sometimes – particularly if someone is venting about a tough situation – it’s not the time to offer solutions or judgments.
+Sometimes — particularly if someone is venting about a tough situation — it’s not the time to offer solutions or judgments.
 Rather, they may just need a listening ear or a shoulder to cry on.
-This is a particular emphasis of an approach to psychology called Dialectical Behavior Therapy (Linehan, 2015)
+This is a particular emphasis of an approach to psychology called dialectical behavior therapy.

 • Put your phone down or away to show that you are focused on them.